Located at the crossroads of the ancient Spice Islands, Singapore stands as a symbol of modern Asia.

 As a city-state with a small population where English is an official language, the job market for English teachers in Singapore is smaller and more competitive than in most other Asian nations.
 That said,there certainly are opportunities especially for native English-speakers with a TEFL certification and some teaching experience.
 Interviews are typically conducted well in advance, both over the phone and via Skype or e-mail.

-As Singapore is a prosperous nation that invests heavily education, good salaries afford English teachers a comfortable lifestyle, with the possibility to save up to $500 USD per month above the cost of living.
+As Singapore is a prosperous nation that invests heavily education, good salaries afford English teachers a comfortable lifestyle.
 English language schools in Singapore typically offer around 20 to 25 hours of work per week, leaving plenty of time for you to take advantage of your location and explore.
 English teachers need to have a bachelor’s degree to teach in Singapore, and TEFL certification is required.